This article was updated on the 2nd December 2019.

-Rubber, like cotton, is an agricultural commodity sourced primarily in its natural form from southern producers such as India, Indonesia, Thailand and Malaysia.
+Rubber, like cotton, is an agricultural commodity sourced primarily in its natural form from southern producers such as India, Indonesia, Thailand, and Malaysia.
 Unlike cotton, natural rubber has proven more resilient to the challenge of synthetic counterparts developed during World War II.
-Although 75% of world rubber was synthetic in 1964, the introduction of radial car tyres helped revive the market for natural rubber.
+Although 75% of world rubber was synthetic in 1964, the introduction of radial car tires helped revive the market for natural rubber.
 In 2004, total global rubber production is expected to be 19.61 million tonnes of which 8.26 million will be natural rubber (42%).

-Tyre Companies Who Benefit From Using Engineered Nanoparticles in their Products
+Tire Companies Who Benefit From Using Engineered Nanoparticles in their Products

-Currently around 50% of a car tyre is made from natural rubber.
-Small particles of carbon black (including nanoparticles) have long been mixed with the rubber to improve the wear and strength of tyres.
-Many leading tyre manufacturers are now developing engineered nanoparticles to further extend tyre life.
-Cabot, one of the world’s leading tyre-rubber producers, successfully tested “PureNano” silica carbide nanoparticles designed by Nanoproducts Corporation of Colorado.
-Added to tyres, the “PureNano” particles reduced abrasion by almost fifty percent - a simple improvement that if widely adopted should help tyres last up to twice as long and thereby significantly reduce the need for new tire-rubber.
+Currently, around 50% of a car tire is made from natural rubber.
+Small particles of carbon black (including nanoparticles) have long been mixed with rubber to improve the wear and strength of tires.
+Many leading tire manufacturers are now developing engineered nanoparticles to further extend tire life.
+Cabot, one of the world’s leading tire-rubber producers, successfully tested “PureNano” silica carbide nanoparticles designed by Nanoproducts Corporation of Colorado.
+Added to tires, the “PureNano” particles reduced abrasion by almost fifty percent - a simple improvement that if widely adopted should help tires last up to twice as long and thereby significantly reduce the need for new tire-rubber.

 Using Nanoclays in Tennis Balls and Car Tyres